PL-SQL-GROUP-WORK/PL-SLQ-Group-ClassWork/README.md

 -Muhirwa Kirenga Remy 28368: On this Exercise, I focused on validating the trigger behavior under different scenarios and confirming that both access control and logging operated smoothly.
 I also assisted in refining the logic to ensure the system responded correctly to restricted hours and days.

+-Uwineza Happy 27829: I contributed by developing and testing the trigger that enforce the time based access restrictions.
+I also verified that the violation logs were correctly recorded in the audit table and ensured the overall system met the required business rule